-It’s completely normal to experience sore nipples — especially as a newbie to breastfeeding.
+It’s normal to experience sore nipples — especially as a newbie to breastfeeding.
 It’s also good to remember that every baby, every latch is different; each breastfeeding experience will be unique.
 So don’t feel bad, mama!
 I had to consult a lactation nurse with baby number three.
 By all means, DO NOT be afraid to ask for help when you need it.

-This is basically the golden rule of motherhood.
+One of the most common breastfeeding discomforts is sore nipples, often due to an improper latch.
 Achieving the best latch will certainly help.
-You want to achieve an asymmetrical latch, where baby’s mouth covers more of the areola below the nipple, rather than above.
+You want to achieve an asymmetrical latch, where baby’s mouth covers more of the areola below the nipple rather than above.
 Place your index finger inside baby’s mouth to unlatch and reposition her.
 NEVER yank her off your nipple.
 I cannot even begin to describe the pain this will cause.
-When she is correctly positioned, her chin and nose will touch your breast — her lips splayed open, so that you cannot see any of your nipple or areola.
+When she is correctly positioned, her chin and nose will touch your breast — her lips splayed open so that you cannot see any of your nipple or areola.

-If baby’s position is correct, and your nipples are still sore, they may be dry.
-Wear loose-fitting clothing, avoid washing the nipple area with soap in the shower, and use a lanolin-based nipple cream between feedings.
+If baby’s position is correct and your nipples are still sore, they may be dry.
+Wear loose-fitting clothing, avoid washing the nipple area with soap in the shower, and use nipple cream between feedings.
 You can also try taking a mild painkiller about 30 minutes before feeding (or pumping).
 Still have questions?
 Talk to your doctor.
 She may be able to refer you to a specialist.
-Whatever you do, don’t suffer in silence.

-2. Clogged (or plugged) ducts are basically the worst.
+2. Clogged (or plugged) ducts are the worst.

 You MUST breastfeed (or pump) often.
-You HAVE to empty your boobs regularly, and completely — otherwise you are going to be in a world of pain.
+You HAVE to empty your boobs entirely and regularly.
+Otherwise, you are going to be in a world of pain.
 If you notice a hard bump in your breast, redness, or start feeling feverish and achy, you could have an infection (known as mastitis).
-You will probably want to see your doctor — you may need a prescription antibiotic to clear it up.
+You will probably want to see your doctor since you may need a prescription antibiotic to clear it up.
 Try not to stretch too far between feedings or pumping.

-Failure to wear a nursing bra, or a nursing bra that fits incorrectly (too tight) can also cause clogged or plugged ducts.
+Failure to wear a nursing bra or a nursing bra that fits incorrectly (too tight) can cause clogged or plugged ducts.
 Do not wear a bra with underwire.
 This is just asking for problems.
-We LOVE the super soft and comfortable nursing bras from Bravado Designs.
+I LOVE the super soft and comfortable nursing bras from Bravado Designs.
 Adequate rest will also help to combat plugged ducts and mastitis.
 (Ask your partner for help when you can!)
-Plugged ducts (and even mastitis) are not harmful to your baby, because breastmilk contains natural antibodies.
+Plugged ducts (and even mastitis) are not harmful to your baby because breastmilk contains natural antibodies.

 3. Thrush is also no fun.

 Thrush is a yeast infection in your baby’s mouth, which can also spread to your breasts.
 It can cause itchiness, soreness, and even a rash.
-You will want to consult your doctor — he will be able to prescribe an anti-fungal for both you and baby.
-It is imperative that you are both treated at the same time, otherwise you will pass it back and forth (and basically continue to hate life).
-Ain’t nobody got time for that.
+You will want to consult your doctor.
+They will be able to prescribe an anti-fungal for both you and baby.
+You must both be treated simultaneously; otherwise, you will pass it back and forth.

 Breastfeeding is a supply and demand process.
-Want to make more milk?
-Nurse (or pump) more often.
-Are you drinking plenty of water?
-Eating enough calories?
-Getting enough rest?
+If you want to make more milk, you will need to nurse or pump more often, drink plenty of water, eat enough calories, and get plenty of rest.
 These are just a few ideas for increasing your milk supply.
-You can check out more ideas here.

-We get it: too little milk, baby cries.
-Too much milk, baby cries.
-She probably isn’t a fan of hard, too-full (engorged) boobies.
-(Although your partner probably is!
-Wink.)
+Another common breastfeeding discomfort is engorged breasts.
+When you produce too much milk, your breasts can get full very fast, which can be painful!
 Try hand expressing a little milk — to help soften them up and get the milk flowing — before trying to latch baby.
+Also, try practicing different breastfeeding positions to ensure your baby isn’t forced to swallow too much milk too fast when you let down.
 Remember, the more you nurse, the less engorged your breasts will be.

 And when all else fails?
-Don’t be afraid to pump and pack a bottle when you know you’re probably going to encounter a more challenging breastfeeding situation.
-(Like when mama really needs to brunch — or is headed to a preschool Halloween party and doesn’t feel like whipping out a boob, while haranguing a toddler.
-I may be speaking from experience here.)
-So nurse on, Mommy Chicks!
-We are basically rockstars, parenting goddesses.
-We survived labor and delivery; surely we can handle breastfeeding, and any challenges it may throw our way!
+Don’t be afraid to pump and pack a bottle when you know you will probably encounter a more challenging breastfeeding situation.
+Be sure to check out all of our breastfeeding essentials, too.
+So nurse on, mommies!
+We survived labor and delivery; surely, we can handle breastfeeding and any challenges it may throw our way!